Persistent nodal magnon-photon polariton in ferromagnetic heterostructures: SC FI SC Josephson junction

 \subsection{Anisotropic ultrastrong coupling}

 We then address the parameter dependence in the frequencies of the two collective-mode branches $\omega_u({\bf k})$ and $\omega_l({\bf k})$ [Eq.~(\ref{SC_dispersion})] in the SC$|$FI$|$SC heterostructure, which behave as an anti-crossing in the wave-vector space.
 Figure~\ref{SC1} plots the anisotropic ultrastrong coupling between the magnon mode and Swihart photon mode at different propagation directions and addresses the wave-vector and thickness dependencies of the coupling strength to find optimal parameters.
-In the calculation, the thickness of YIG film $d_F=100$~nm, the saturation magnetization at low temperatures is enhanced to be $\mu_0 M_s=0.24$~T~\cite{Borst,YIG_m0}, biased by the external magnetic field $\mu_0 H_0=50$~mT, and $\varepsilon_{\rm FI}=8\varepsilon_0$~\cite{YIG_2}.
+In the calculation, the thickness of YIG film $d_F=100$~nm, the saturation magnetization at low temperatures is enhanced to be $\mu_0 M_s=0.24$~T~\cite{Borst,YIG_m0}, biased by the external magnetic field $\mu_0 H_0=50$~mT, the intrinsic Gilbert damping $\alpha_G=10^{-4}$, and $\epsilon_{\rm FI}=8\epsilon_0$~\cite{YIG_2}.
 We use the superconducting NbN film with London's penetration depth $\lambda=80$~nm at $T=0.1T_c\sim 1$~K~\cite{NbN,NbN3,NbN2}.

 When the collective mode propagates parallel to the magnetization with $\theta_{\bf k}=0$, according to Eq.~(\ref{SC_dispersion}) in the classical approach, the two branches show level repulsion with a frequency gap $\Delta\omega$, as shown in Fig.~\ref{SC1}(a).
 For large $k$, the upper branch by the red curve approaches the high-frequency Swihart photon mode, and when $k\rightarrow 0$, it recovers to the renormalized FMR, which is shifted giantly in comparison to the bare Kittel frequency~\cite{Silaev,zhou2023gating}.
 On the other hand, the lower branch by the blue curve reaches the bare Kittel frequency for large $k$ and recovers to the Swihart photon mode when $k\rightarrow0$.
 The frequency gap $\Delta\omega=\omega_{u}-\omega_{l}$ is defined at the crossing point ${\bf k}= {k}_c\hat{\bf z}$ of the renormalized FMR and Swihart-mode frequency.
 In Fig.~\ref{SC1}(a), the gap $\Delta\omega\sim 39.7$~GHz is even larger than the bare Kittel frequency but comparable to the renormalized Kittel frequency, showing the ultrastrong coupling between the magnon and Swihart-photon modes.
+Furthermore, we find even large Gilbert damping $\alpha_G=0.1$ influences little the anticrossing in the ultrastrong coupling regime.

 These features in the bulk-volume configuration were also revealed recently by Silaev in Ref.~\cite{silaev2023ultrastrong}.
 References~\cite{golovchanskiy2021ultrastrong,golovchanskiy2021approaching} found the level repulsion in the ${\rm S|F|S'|I|S''}$ multilayers, which may be interpreted as the Kittel mode with shifted FMR frequency in ${\rm S|F|S'}$ couples with the Swihart photon mode in ${\rm S'|I|S''}$, mediated by the supercurrent in ${\rm S'}$.